This post provides a list of several fun and interesting activities you can enjoy in Prague during the month of December in 2022.

 We include several family-friendly, nighttime, and free activities you can enjoy.

-1. Visit a Holiday Market
+1. Visit a Christmas Market

 There will be several festive holiday markets popping up all around Prague this month, giving last-minute shoppers a chance to find special gifts for their loved ones.

-Each of these markets will have a wide variety of items to purchase including ceramics, jewelry, wooden toys, candles, ornaments, puppets, dolls, and festive treats.
+Each of these markets will have a wide variety of items to purchase, including ceramics, jewelry, wooden toys, candles, ornaments, puppets, dolls, and festive treats.

 While the idea is to go shopping, you don’t actually have to purchase anything at these holiday markets.